MikroElektronika/mikrosdk_click_v2/clicks/btaudio2/details.md

 ---
-# BT Audio 2 click
+# BT Audio 2 Click

 > BT Audio 2 Click is Bluetooth audio stream add on board based on BM62 module from Microchip.
 It's a Stereo Audio module which is fully qualified Bluetooth v5.0 dual-mode (BDR/EDR/BLE) to be added in any wireless audio and voice application.
 With features like high resolution up to 24-bit, 96 kHz audio data format, Bluetooth Low Energy data rate up to 1Mbits/s, connection of two hosts with HFP/A2DP profiles simultaneously, seamless serial data over UART interface and many more it's perfect solution for applications like portable speakers and headsets.